 - Focus on improvement: Students and professors work together to improve student writing.
 For example, professors may review and provide advice on theses, writing plans, and drafts as the students write them.
 Professors may assign several short papers and suggest methods for revision in between.
 Professors may confer with students between papers.
 Professors may model writing and monitor students’ subsequent experiments with similar writing

 - Significant to grade: Writing contributes significantly to each student’s course grade.

 - Substantial amount: The course requires students to do a substantial amount of writing.
 This may include formal or informal writing.
 Depending on the course content, students may write analytic essays, critical reviews, journals, literature reviews, lab reports, research reports, reaction papers, or other similar assignments.

-For more information about Writing Across the Curriculum, please contact Professor Rick Matthews.
-Prof. Matthews is director of the Criminal Justice Program, chair of the Department of Sociology, and an associate professor in both departments.
+For more information about Writing Across the Curriculum, please contact Professor Shannon Brennan.
+Prof. Brennan is the director of writing development and an assistant professor of English.